Automation Doesn’t Have All the Answers

 - Is automated transcription faster than human transcription?
 Yes.

 - Is automated transcription more accurate than human transcription?
-No.
+No, and it’s not even close!

 Now that we’ve answered these two fundamental questions, determining which is the best transcription service for your needs — well — depends on your needs.